Wolbae station

-Wolbae Station is an underground station of Line 1 of the Daegu Metro located to Dalseo-gu in Daegu, South Korea.
-It is located in the building of Samhyun Medical Center near exit 3 of the station.
-There is a station in front of Daegu Wolbae Elementary School, a short distance from the range, and all four exits are located in the direction of the city.
-As many residential districts are currently being developed around, the trend is gradually increasing the number of visitors.
+Wolbae Station (Korean: 월배역) is an underground station on Line 1 of the Daegu Metro in Daegu, South Korea.
+It is located in Dalseo-gu, near Daegu Wolbae Elementary School.
+The station itself is integrated with the Samhyung Medical Center, near exit 3.
+All four exits are located in the direction of the city.
+As many residential districts are under development in the surrounding area, the number of passengers using the station is gradually increasing.

 There is an escalator at exit 1 and an elevator at exits 3 and 4.
 This station is the lowest depth of all stations on Daegu Metro Line 1 (13.7m).